one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Identity/01_HybridCloud_IdentityLab01_ADConnect.md

 ## Lab scenario

-In this lab you will start by building and configuring an Azure VM to simulate an on-premisis Active Directory domain controller.
+In this lab you will start by building and configuring an Azure VM to simulate an on-premises Active Directory domain controller.
 You will then provision a VM in Azure to run Azure Active Directory Connect.
-Afterwards, you will provision an Azure Active Directory tenant, and finally, using Azure AD Connect, synchronize accounts from on-premisis Active Directory to Azure Active Directory.
+Afterwards, you will provision an Azure Active Directory tenant, and finally, using Azure AD Connect, synchronize accounts from on-premises Active Directory to Azure Active Directory.

 ## Before you Begin